The Lyman Alpha Spectral Database (LASD): Methods

 The first two tables are connected via a many-to-one relation meaning that one object may have multiple associated spectra but not the reverse.
 We designed this structure to accommodate the possibility that any given galaxy may have multiple observations with different instruments or settings.
 Each observation is then connected to one set of measurements using an estimated redshift (see Section \ref{sec:analysis}), and one set using an independently obtained systemic redshift if it is supplied by the user.
 Note that this implies that we explicitly allow for several \lya\ spectra to be uploaded for a single galaxy.
 This is useful if, e.g., an object has been observed with several instruments or different extraction routines are used.
 It is hence the responsibility of the user to compile a statistically relevant sample (for the individual usage case) from the LASD.

-The web interface allows for upload of single objects as well as the possibility to upload multiple observations as one tarball and also allows for the observations and measurements to be downloaded.
-We have added the possibility for uploaders to mark spectra as non-downloadable of they wish to keep the original source files proprietary but the LASD automated measurements will nevertheless be included in the downloaded measurements summary.
+The web interface allows for upload of single objects as well as multiple observations at once in tarball-format and also allows for the observations and measurements to be downloaded.
+We have added the possibility for uploaders to mark spectra as non-downloadable if they wish to keep the original source files proprietary but the LASD automated measurements will nevertheless be included in the downloaded measurements summary.
+Apart from required parameters such as a redshift estimate and a reference for the spectrum, we also allow the user to provide some additional optional information such as star formation rates and a gravitionational lensing magnification estimate.

 The full pipeline that a spectrum goes through is visually represented in Figure\,\ref{fig:lasd pipeline} and each step is described in more detail in the following sections.